Pink-Crab/Perique-Registerables/README.md

 You can register, `post`, `term`, `user` and `comment` meta fields either as a part of Post Types/Taxonomy Registerables or on there own.
 This fluent object based definition makes it easy to create these inline.

-Can easily add full REST support by supplying a schema for the field and Registrar will register the field also.
+You can add full REST support by supplying a schema for the field and Registrar will register the field also.

 ```php
 class Additional_Post_Meta extends Additional_Meta_Data_Controller {